The Real Story of

-In addition, the hot fuel coming back to the tank will raise the fuel temperature in the tank.
-This temperature change causes the condensation of the water that is in the air inside the tank into droplets.
-Further, the creation of water droplets results in the accumulation of water in the bottom of the tank.
-This becomes the habitat for microbial and fungal contamination, leads to fuel break down, bio fouling and the build up of sludge and acids.
+In addition, the hot fuel returning to the tank will raise the fuel temperature in the tank.
+This temperature change causes the condenses the water that is in the air inside the tank into droplets or water.
+The water droplets accumulate in the bottom of the tank.
+This water becomes the habitat for microbial and fungal contamination, leads to fuel break down, bio fouling and the build up of sludge and acids.

-Large fuel droplets and high asphaltene concentrations in the fuel require more time, more energy and higher temperatures to result in combustion than is available in engines during the combustion cycle and before the exhaust valve opens.
-This results in incomplete combustion.
-A truck going down the highway with black smoke billowing from the exhaust indicates incomplete combustion is ocuring in the combustion chambers and the exhaust of unspent diesel fuel.
+Fuel droplets and high asphaltene concentrations in the fuel require more time, more energy and higher temperatures to result in combustion.
+This higher temperature is not available in engines during the normal combustion cycle before the exhaust valves open.
+The result is incomplete combustion.
+A truck going down the highway with black smoke billowing from the exhaust is a clear sign that incomplete combustion is occuring in the combustion chambers and the exhaust contains unspent diesel fuel.